D3-branes wrapped on a spindle: Uplift to IIB string theory

-In \cite{Gauntlett:2006af} the dual $d=2$, $\mathcal{N}=(0,2)$ SCFTs were not identified, but our equivalent $D=5$ construction of the solutions, together with the flux condition \eqref{Nflux}, leads to an immediate conjecture.
-Specifically, one should begin with the $d=4$ SCFT dual to $AdS_5\times SE_5$, describing $N$ D3-branes at the Calabi-Yau three-fold singularity with conical metric $dr^2 + r^2ds^2_{SE_5}$.
+In \cite{Gauntlett:2006af} the dual $d=2$, $\mathcal{N}=(0,2)$ SCFTs were not identified, but our $D=5$ construction of the solutions, together with the flux condition \eqref{Nflux}, leads to a conjecture.
+Begin with the $d=4$ SCFT dual to $AdS_5\times SE_5$, describing $N$ D3-branes at the Calabi-Yau three-fold singularity with conical metric $dr^2 + r^2ds^2_{SE_5}$.
 The large $N$ $a$-central charge of this theory is precisely given by $a_{4d}$ in \eqref{a4d} \cite{Gubser:1998vd}.
 One then compactifies that theory on $\Sigma=\mathbb{WCP}^1_{[n_-,n_+]}$, with a background R-symmetry gauge field with magnetic flux \eqref{Fflux}.
-The supergravity solutions we have described suggest the theory flows to a strongly coupled $d=2$, $\mathcal{N}=(0,2)$ SCFT in the IR, and we will give evidence for this in the next section by computing the central charge directly via a field theory calculation.
+The solutions we have described suggest the theory flows to a $d=2$, $\mathcal{N}=(0,2)$ SCFT in the IR, and we will give evidence for this below by computing the central charge via a field theory calculation.

-We conclude this section by noting that supersymmetric $AdS_3$ solutions with five-form flux were studied in \cite{Kim:2005ez}.
-The $U(1)_R$ symmetry of the dual $(0,2)$ theory is realized geometrically by a canonical Killing vector field on the internal space $\mathcal{M}_7$, and for our solutions this vector field was found in \cite{Gauntlett:2006ns} to be